svorogaze/chess_puzzles/README.md

-# chess_puzzles
+# Chess Puzzles
-Simple chess puzzles
+Simple chess puzzles made with sfml

 # how to compile
 Compile only with Release x86.